fredjoseph/cmder-powerline-prompt/README.md

 set CMDER_CUSTOM_PROMPT_PATH_TYPE=folder
 ```

-In `full` path mode, the user home path is substituted by a `~` character
+In `full` path mode, the user home path is substituted by a `~` character.
 For disabling this, add an environment variable `CMDER_CUSTOM_PROMPT_TILDE_SUBSTITUTION` in `user-profile.cmd` with the value `false`.

 ```bash
 set CMDER_CUSTOM_PROMPT_TILDE_SUBSTITUTION=false
 ```

 ### Admin
 You can modify the prompt to display a `High voltage` symbol at the beginning of the prompt when the current user has admin rights (inactive by default).
 To do this, add an environment variable `CMDER_CUSTOM_PROMPT_DISPLAY_ADMIN` in `user-profile.cmd` with the value `true`

 _This feature is quite slow (approximately 0.2~0.3 second)_